-- Power over the investee (i.e., existing rights that give it the current ability to direct the relevant activities of the investee) - Exposure, or rights, to variable returns from its involvement with the investee - · The ability to use its power over the investee to affect its returns
+- Power over the investee (i.e., existing rights that give it the current ability to direct the relevant activities of the investee) - Exposure, or rights, to variable returns from its involvement with the investee - The ability to use its power over the investee to affect its returns losses on transactions between Group companies.

-All transactions and balances between Group companies are eliminated on consolidation, including unrealised gains and losses on transactions between Group companies.
 Where unrealised losses on intra-group asset sales are reversed on consolidation, the underlying asset is also tested for impairment from a Group perspective.
 Amounts reported in the Financial Statements of the Subsidiary have been adjusted where necessary to ensure consistency with the accounting policies adopted by the Group.